jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

  - If it does not find an entry with that term, it should set `nextIndex = conflictIndex`.

-A half-way solution is to just use `conflictIndex`, which simplifies the implementation, but then the leader will sometimes end up sending more log entries to the follower than is strictly necessary to bring them up to date.
+A half-way solution is to just use `conflictIndex` (and ignore `conflictTerm`), which simplifies the implementation, but then the leader will sometimes end up sending more log entries to the follower than is strictly necessary to bring them up to date.

 ### Applications on top of Raft